Upload and Download

 Files and Directories

-comming from your form directly as well as FileList
+objects coming from your form directly with FileList

 .
 If the files uploaded through uploadFiles